andrewtavis/kwx/README.md

     corpuses_to_compare=None,  # for TFIDF
     return_topics=False,  # to inspect topics rather than produce kws ignore_words=ignore_words,
-    sample_size=1, # to randomly sample from the corpus prompt_remove_words=True,  # check words with user )
+    prompt_remove_words=True,  # check words with user
+)
 ```